Complete guide on How to Solve 5 Common Gas Fire Problems?

 2. Blocked Gas Valve

-If you are trying to turn on the gas fire and there is no ignition, you can not also smell any gas, then most probably it is blocked or closed gas valve.
+If you are trying to turn on the gas fire and there is no ignition, you can not also smell any gas, then most probably it is a blocked or closed gas valve.
 Check the gas valve and turn it on if turned off.
 To turn on the valve, rotate it 90 degrees and make it in line with the pipe.

 3. Thermopile/ Thermocouple malfunctioning